samwagnerresearch/samwagnerresearch.github.io/_pages/about.md

 ---
 I am a third-year PhD candidate in Finance at the Swiss Finance Institute and the University of Lausanne.

-My research interests lie in Information Economics with applications to Finance; in particular Asset Pricing and Market Microstructure.
+My research interests lie in Information Economics, Asset Pricing and Market Microstructure.

 [Download my CV](https://samwagnerresearch.github.io/files/CV.pdf)